lhelms2/howto_rtd/docs/source/style.rst

   - Example:

-    - NCSA experts manage the complex requirements surrounding sensetive data.
+    - NCSA experts manage the complex requirements surrounding sensitive data.

   - NOT

-    - The complex requirements surrounding sensetive data are managed by NCSA experts.
+    - The complex requirements surrounding sensitive data are managed by NCSA experts.

 - Use imperative mood and talk to the user in the second person.